1. Floating Treatment Wetlands

 Floating treatment wetlands (FTWs) or islands are artificial platforms filled with aquatic plants which sit on the pond’s surface.
 The plant roots spread through the floating islands and down into the water creating dense columns of roots with lots of surface area.
 FTWs mimic natural wetlands.
 They improve water quality by assimilating and removing excess phosphorus that fuel cyanobacteria growth while providing a valuable ecological habitat for a variety of beneficial species.
 The plants are harvested after 1-3 years, permanently removing phosphorus from the pond.
 New plants are then added to the platforms and the process begins again.

-The Town of Barnstable plans to install 600 sq.ft. of FTWs at the northern end of the pond as a pilot study to determine the extent of phosphorus removal of FTWs.
+On May 7, 2024 the Town of Barnstable, with assistance from Friends of Long Pond volunteers, installed eleven 6.5' X 7' FTWs at the northern end of the pond as a pilot study to determine the extent of phosphorus removal of FTWs.
 Phosphorus removal effectiveness is known to vary from 0.1 kg to 1.8 kg per 100 sq.ft. of FTW.

 2. Sewers